Join us Thursday, January 24, 2019 – 6 – 7:30pm

 Parents who have lost a child due to overdose or drug-related injuries as well as parents with a child who is struggling with addiction are invited to join us each Tuesday for a parent support group.
 Tuesdays 6:30 PM First United Methodist Church S-51 in the lower...

 Thursday, Sept.
 6, 2018

-Heather Hayes, M.Ed.,LPC, CIP, an alcohol, drug, and mental health specialist and host for A&E’s program Intervention will be our featured speaker.
+Heather Hayes, M.Ed.,LPC, CIP, an alcohol, drug, and mental health specialist and host for A&E’s program Intervention was our featured speaker.